nus-cs2113-AY2122S1/ip/docs/README.md

 Arguments:
 - NAME
-    - The name of the deadline task can contain any characters, except for '/'.
+    - The name of the deadline task can contain any characters, except for the slash character `/`.
 - DATE
     - The date must be in the format of `yyyy-MM-dd HH:mm`.

 Example: `deadline Eat lunch /by 2021-09-21 19:00`

 ---

 ### Adding event task: `event`